cakephp/docs/en/models/saving-your-data.rst

 .. note::

-    If ``$fieldList`` is not supplied, a malicious user can add additional fields to the form data (if you are not using Security component), and by this change fields that were not originally intended to be changed.
+    If ``$fieldList`` is not supplied, a malicious user can add additional fields to the form data (if you are not using :php:class:`SecurityComponent`), and by this change fields that were not originally intended to be changed.

 The save method also has an alternate syntax::